namtvit07/pushpop/README.md

 Pushpop is designed to be short and sweet, but because anything Ruby can be used it's also very powerful.

-## What next?
+### Where next?

-With me so far?
 Excited to try Pushpop with your data?
-Here's a few things to do next:
+Here's a few options to choose from:

-#### Quickstart - Run Pushpop locally
+#### Quickstart

 Got 10 minutes?
+Setup Pushpop locally.
 It doesn't take long to get that first shiny report in your inbox, and even less if you already have a Keen IO, Sendgrid or Twilio account.

 **[Go to the Quickstart](#quickstart)**